Teast

 Consider Offering Private Tutoring

 Private tutoring is a popular option in Cuba, particularly among students preparing for exams or professionals seeking to improve their English skills.
 Offering private lessons can be a way to supplement your income or even serve as your primary job.
 You can advertise your services through social media, community boards, or by networking with local schools and businesses.
+Online companies also provide an avenue to reach a broader student base.
 Private tutoring offers flexibility and the opportunity to build strong, individualized relationships with your students.

 By following these strategies, you’ll increase your chances of finding an English teaching job in Cuba and may even secure a position before your arrival.